 Most dogs have dewclaws around one to four inches up on their leg, but if you’re focused on the paw you might forget.
 Make sure these are trimmed as they are the most likely to snag, tear, and bleed.

 Pick a Pace

-Though it might seem contrary to nature, don’t apologize!
+Though it might seem contrary to nature, don’t apologise!
 Seriously, if you make a big deal about discomfort and use that apologetic tone, they’ll start associating negativity with the general experience.
 Be strong and remain reassuring, confident this routine maintenance for your dog is an act of loving service.
 Neglecting to trim your dog’s nails can lead to health problems ranging from cracked nails and reduced traction to injured tendons and deformed feet.